 In growing chilies, I had mixed results.
 Some of the chilies produced some deliciously hot peppers, and some really wanted that extra water to get past the flowering stage.
 I currently have my pots reserved for herbs, which makes it easy to bring under cover during the winter and frost months.

 Keeping to raised beds became the easy choice.
 I could build something beautiful and keep the plants exceptionally happy.
 Raised garden beds offer so many benefits in organizing and caring for the produce.

-- Less weeds
+- Fewer weeds

 - Less tilling